pinot-contrib/pinot-docs/basics/architecture.md

 ### Server

-[Servers](components/cluster/server.md) host [segments](components/table/segment/) on locally attached storage and perform the computational work of query processing on those segments.
+[Servers](components/cluster/server.md) host [segments](components/table/segment/) on locally attached storage and process queries on those segments.
 By convention, operators speak of "real-time" and "offline" servers, although there is no difference in the server process itself or even its configuration that distinguishes between the two.
 This is merely a convention reflected in the [table](components/table/) assignment strategy to confine the two different kinds of workloads to two groups of physical instances, since the performance-limiting factors differ between the two kinds of workloads.
 For example, offline servers might optimize for larger storage capacity, whereas real-time servers might optimize for memory and CPU cores.

 #### Offline servers